isglobal-brge/PrivateTeachingMaterials/post_omic/README_IMPORTANT.txt

 It is also highly recommended you install the following packages in your computer (R version 3.5.0 is enough).
-They are heavy packages that can take long time to be downloaded and we only have a 4-hour course.
+They are heavy packages that can take long time to be downloaded.

 install.packages("BiocManager")